Rbmksr/ProjectADE/README.md

 ### Structure
 Our project consists of 4 different Notebooks.
 1. ADE_PRO_Spark:
-This Notebook contains the prototype of our use case using Apache Spark for the Implementation.
-This notebook also contains texts regarding our use case, the limitations of the prototype and our observations of the behaviour of both Spark and Pandas.
+This notebook presents the prototype of our use case, implemented using Apache Spark.
+It also includes discussions on the use case, the limitations of the prototype, and our observations regarding the behavior of both Spark and Pandas.
 2. ADE_Pro:
-This Notebook contains the protopye of our use case using Pandas instead of Spark to handle the data.
-This Notebook contains only the Pandas Implementation.
+This notebook contains the prototype of our use case but implemented using Pandas instead of Spark for data handling.
+It focuses solely on the Pandas implementation.
 3. Scalability:
-This Notebook contains tests and their documentation regarding topics such as different volumes of data and different hardware configurations.
+This notebook documents tests related to scalability, including the effects of varying data volumes and different hardware configurations.
 4. Fault Tolerance:
-This Notebook contains tests seeking to answer questions regarding different topics of Sparks fault tolerance.
+This notebook contains tests designed to explore various aspects of Spark’s fault tolerance.

 ### Data
-Our Project usese Danish AIS Data (further explanations in the Notebook ADE_PRO_Spark).
-The source of the data is the following site: https://web.ais.dk/aisdata/.
-You can either manually Download the data we use or simply execute the notebook AIS_PRO_Spark.
-This will automatically create a folder and download the files we used during testing.
-If you choose the manual download you have to update a variable called local_storage_path in all 4 notebooks with the path where you saved the files.
-The links to the exact files we used during testing are:
+Our project uses Danish AIS data (further explained in the ADE_PRO_Spark notebook).
+The data source is available at: https://web.ais.dk/aisdata/.

+You can obtain the data in two ways:

+Automatic Download: Run the AIS_PRO_Spark notebook, which will automatically create a folder and download the files used during testing.
+Manual Download: Download the data manually from the source.
+If you choose this option, you must update the local_storage_path variable in all four notebooks to reflect the location where you saved the files.
+The exact files used during testing can be found at the following links:
 1. https://web.ais.dk/aisdata/aisdk-2024-03-01.zip
 2. https://web.ais.dk/aisdata/aisdk-2024-03-01.zip
 3. https://web.ais.dk/aisdata/aisdk-2024-03-01.zip